 I’ve had several races and runs where I never warmed up.
-I have Raynaud’s syndrome (poor circulation), so when I get cold, it’s hard to get warm.
+Because I have Raynaud’s syndrome (poor circulation), when I get cold, it’s hard to get warm.
 Plus, I lose feeling and function in my hands and toes.
-Needless to say, I can’t wing it when it comes for dressing for running in the cold.
+Needless to say, there’s no winging it when it comes for dressing for running in the cold.
 (I grew up in Chicago, so I’ve had my fair share of cold runs).

-I remember my last race, the 2019 Indianapolis Marathon, it was below 20 at the start but was going to warm up to the mid-30s.
-I thought I would warm-up, too.
-Plus going for an Olympic Trials Qualifying time, I thought I should dress like an elite—aka little clothing.
-I wore a tank with arm sleeves, shorts, long compression socks, gloves, and a headband.
+The last race I ran, the 2019 Indianapolis Marathon, it was below 20 at the start but was going to warm up to the mid-30s.
+I thought I would warm up, too.
+Plus going for an Olympic Trials Qualifying time, I thought I should dress like an elite—aka little clothing ( a tank with arm sleeves, shorts, long compression socks, gloves, and a headband).

 I was FREEZING the whole time.
 I don’t know why I mistakenly thought dressing for a race was much different than dressing for a normal run or workout.
 Don’t repeat my error!